AMPTE-CCE: Mission

-The AMPTE-CCE is one of the three components of the international space mission AMPTE, which also included AMPTE-IRM (Ion Release Module), designed by Germany, and AMPTE-UKS (United Kingsom Subsatellite), provided by the United Kingdom.
+The AMPTE-CCE is one of the three components of the international space mission AMPTE, which also included AMPTE-IRM (Ion Release Module), designed by Germany, and AMPTE-UKS (United Kingdom Subsatellite), provided by the United Kingdom.

 Spacecraft

 The mission consisted of three spacecraft: AMPTE-CCE; AMPTE-IRM, which provided multiple ion releases in the solar wind, the magnetosheath, and the magnetotail, with in situ diagnostics of each; and AMPTE-UKS, which uses thrusters to keep station near the AMPTE-IRM to provide two-point local measurements.
 The AMPTE-CCE (Charge Composition Explorer) spacecraft was instrumented to detect those lithium and barium tracer ions from the AMPTE-IRM releases that were transported into the magnetosphere within the AMPTE-CCE orbit.
 The spacecraft was spin-stabilized at 10 rpm, with its spin axis in the equatorial plane, and offset from the Earth-Sun line by about 20°.
 It could adjust attitude control with both magnetic torquing and cold gas thrusters.
 The AMPTE-CCE used a 2.E8-bit tape recorder and redundant 2.5-watts S-band transponders.
-The spacecraft battery was charged by a 140-watts solar array.
+The spacecraft battery was charged by a 140-watt solar array.